zlatsic/ZlatSic.github.io/docs/readme.md

     Skillset for single-page application development.
 ---

 Welcome to my site!
-My name is Zlatan Sičanica and, as it is probably obvious from the content above, I am a software developer specializing in SCADA development and application of artificial intelligence (primarily machine learning) to that domain.
+My name is Zlatan Sičanica and I am a software developer specializing in SCADA development and application of artificial intelligence (primarily machine learning) to that domain.
 Here I will banter in the form of blog posts and post updates to the projects I am working on.
 Feel free to browse or get in touch with me, I am always looking forward to further discussing any content written here.